What to Avoid with Psychiatric Medications

 St. John’s wort is a common herbal supplement used in the United States for depression, although the appropriate use of this over the counter supplement remains an issue.
 St. John’s wort can interact with many medications, including birth control and blood thinners.
 The combination of St. John’s Wort with antidepressants can cause a drug interaction that can cause symptoms ranging from mild (shivering and diarrhea) to severe (muscle rigidity, fever and seizures).
 Another common herbal supplement is valerian root.
 There is not enough information to prove valerian root is an effective option for anxiety or sleep.
 While most people do not experience side effects from valerian root, it should still be used carefully with other medications that cause sleepiness or drowsiness.

 Maintaining a balanced diet is an important part of any healthy lifestyle, but it can also impact medications as well.
 Some individuals taking an older group of antidepressants, called monamine oxidase inhibitors or MAOIs, should be careful when eating foods with tyramine.
 Tyramine is commonly found in aged meats, cheeses, and beer.
 If taken together, it may cause an unsafe rise in blood pressure.
 It is also important to avoid food when taking certain psychiatric medications.
-For example, individuals taking asenapine (Saphris®) should eat or drink for 10 minutes after taking their medication.
+For example, individuals taking asenapine (Saphris®) should not eat or drink for 10 minutes after taking their medication.
 Finally, if a person is taking lithium, it is important to avoid major changes in intake of liquids, salt, and caffeine.
 Excessive thirst or significant urination should be reported to a healthcare provider.

 Communication is Key